 “Not that I speak from want, for I have learned to be content in whatever circumstances I am.” – Philippians 4:11

-A man who had more than his share of difficulty in life said, “I have learned to be content regardless of my circumstances.”
-It was the apostle Paul who said that.
-How did he do it?
-The key was found in his relationship with Jesus Christ.
-That’s the key for anyone.
-We all have the same opportunity to find contentment.
-It’s a by-product of our relationship with Jesus Christ, our Savior and Lord.
-That is the key to being content.
+The apostle Paul, a man who experienced more than his share of difficulty in life, said, “I have learned to be content regardless of my circumstances.”
+What was his secret?
+Jesus.
+It was in his relationship with Jesus Christ that Paul finally found contentment no matter his circumstances.
+It was a by-product of his relationship with Jesus Christ, his Savior and Lord.

 And the same is true for the rest of us.
 So, stop wrestling with the fear of missing out (FOMO) on more stuff.
 Through Christ, we all have the opportunity to find true contentment, no matter life’s circumstances.

 Now that you know, why not embrace a life of contentment today?

 Written by Bryant Wright, Founder, Right From The Heart